Gender Equality Act 2020

 What are we doing?

-The Victorian Government has committed to introduce a Gender Equality Act 2020 (Act) is a founding reform of Safe and Strong: A Victorian Gender Equality Strategy (www.vic.gov.au/safe-and-strong-victorian-gender-equality).
-Commencing March 31 2021, the Act will require the Victorian public sector, local government and Victorian universities to develop and implement Gender Equality Action Plans, provide data against a range of workplace gender equality indicators and publicly report on progress.
-The Act will also facilitate greater gender equality in the wider community through ensuring that organisations accounts for the needs of people of different genders and backgrounds when developing and reviewing their community-facing policies, programs and services (https://engage.vic.gov.au/gender-equality).
+The Victorian Government has introduced the Gender Equality Act 2020 (Act), which was a founding reform of Safe and Strong: A Victorian Gender Equality Strategy (www.vic.gov.au/safe-and-strong-victorian-gender-equality).
+After coming into effect on 31 March 2021, the Act requires the Victorian public sector, local government, TAFEs and universities to provide data against a range of workplace gender equality indicators, develop and implement Gender Equality Action Plans every four years, and publicly report on progress.
+Defined entities (organisation with obligations under the Act) must also apply a gender lens when developing or reviewing policies, programs and services that have a direct and significant impact on the public, and report on these gender impact assessments every two years in progress reports.

 What have we achieved so far?

-- The Act passed Parliament on 20 February 2020 and received Royal Assent on 25 February.
+- The Act passed through Parliament on 20 February 2020 and received Royal Assent on 25 February 2020.
+It came into effect on 31 March 2021.

-- Dr Niki Vincent was appointed Victoria’s first Public Sector Gender Equality Commissioner under the Act.
+- Dr Niki Vincent was appointed Victoria’s inaugural Public Sector Gender Equality Commissioner under the Act.

-In preparation for the commencement of the Act, the Commission for Gender Equality in the Public Sector has developed a series of guidance materials on the Act’s core obligations; undertaking a Workplace Gender Audit, developing a Gender Equality Action Plan and undertaking Gender Impact Assessments.
-A Panel of Providers has also been established to provide sector-level support to entities, and a Reporting Platform is in development.
+- Since the commencement of the Act in March 2021, the Commission for Gender Equality in the Public Sector has made significant progress.
+Through educational approaches, the provision of guidance materials and direct assistance, the Commission has supported approximately 300 defined entities under the Act to fulfil their obligations.
+Core obligations include undertaking a workplace gender audit, developing a Gender Equality Action Plan and undertaking gender impact assessments.
+Significant engagement activities with defined entities are ongoing.
+A Panel of Providers was also established to provide sector-level support to entities, and a Reporting Platform is in the final stages of development.
+In 2021, the Commissioner’s dispute resolution and research functions have also been established.

 What is next?